f2m2/apidocs/README.md

     "require": {
         "laravel/framework": "~5.1",
-        "f2m2/apidocs": "1.0"
+        "f2m2/apidocs": "~2.0"
     }

 Next, update Composer from the Terminal:

     composer update --dev

 Once the packaage has installed, the final step is to add the service provider.
-Open `app/config/app.php`, and add a new item to the providers array.
+Open `config/app.php`, and add a new item to the providers array.

-    'F2m2\Apidocs\ApidocsServiceProvider',
+    'F2m2\Apidocs\ApidocsServiceProvider::class',

 Run the `artisan` command from the Terminal to see the new `apidocs` command.

     php artisan apidocs:generate

 Create a copy of the API Docs Config by running this `artisan` command:

-    php artisan config:publish f2m2/apidocs
+    php artisan vendor:publish

 #### Laravel 4.2